Growth Percentile Calculator

 Q2: Is 50th percentile average?

-A: Yes, it means the baby is exactly in the middle compared to peers.
+Yes, being in the 50th percentile means the baby is exactly in the middle of the growth chart range.

 Q3: Should I worry if percentile is low?

-A: Not necessarily, consistent growth is more important than a single percentile.
+Not necessarily.
+Consistent growth along a curve is more important than a single low or high number.

 Q4: How often should I check growth?